Forum Search Register Log in SUBADAR FORUM

 Who were the first storm chasers?

-According to legend, the first Storm Chaser was Cherokee war-chief Tal’Set, who utilized his mystic knowledge to pioneer the Spirit-Wave Doppler.
+According to legend, the first Storm Chaser was Cherokee war-chief Tal

 Thus spoke Zarathustra.